 News Apps & RSS Aggregators

 Let’s face it, when I’m not checking my email, I’m probably on my phone.
 As an iPhone user, I default regularly to my “News” app to check up on the latest headlines, which have been customized based on my preferences.
 I work heavily in the travel/tourism realm, so in addition to the hard news I keep up with travel stories (both destination and industry), and as a personal preference, celebrity gossip.
-My phone will also ping me when breaking news hits, so I’m never left behind.
+My phone also pings me when breaking news hits, so I’m never left behind.

 If you don’t have a default news app that comes with your smartphone, there are other options.
 Feedly, Flipboard, and other RSS Aggregators collect your favorite news stories in one convenient app, and can be customized by topic.
 And, just like with email newsletters, most large publications have their own smartphone apps that are free to users.